The Devil's Bondwoman: Director

 Lloyd B. Carleton (c.
 1872–1933) started working for Carl Laemmle in the Fall of 1915.
 Carleton arrived with impeccable credentials, having directed some 60 films for the likes of Thanhouser, Lubin, Fox, and Selig.

-Between March and December 1916, 44-year-old Lloyd Carleton directed 16 movies for Universal, starting with The Yaqui and ending with The Morals of Hilda.
+Between March and December 1916, 44-year-old Lloyd Carleton directed 16 movies for Universal, starting with The Yaqui and ending with The Morals of Hilda released on December 11, 1916.
 Emory Johnson acted in all 16 of these films.
 Of Carleton's total 1916 output, 11 were feature films, and the rest were two-reel shorts.

-Carleton was given the task by Carl Laemmle to determine if the Davenport-Johnson duo had the desired on-screen chemistry.
-In 1916, Carleton directed 13 films pairing Dorothy Davenport and Emory Johnson.
-This film would be the last in the 13-film series.

 After completing this film, Carleton would make The Morals of Hilda and sever his connections with Universal.